Walked Passed Or Past And How To Check You Are Correct

 You often see the incorrect use of these two words in writing.

-The problem arises because of the confusion between the verb pass and the adverb past.
+The problem arises because of the confusion between the verb passed and the adverb past, which both sound the same.

 Both passed and past have a similar meaning of passing from one side of something to the other.